AntonioHengel7/Torchbearer/DEVLOG.md

 > Required.
 Written after your implementation is complete.
 Describe what you would
 > change or improve given more time.

-- With more time I would add clearer comments in the search code, write extra tests beyond the provided ones, and handle more edge cases explicitly (like disconnected relic subsets).
+- With more time I would add clearer comments in the search code so the pruning rationale is easier to follow.
+I would also write extra tests beyond the provided ones and handle more edge cases explicitly, like disconnected relic subsets or missing exit paths.

 ---